mattsimpson/docs.mattsimpson.ca/servers/php-application-server.md

     ```

     !!!warning
-    If your PHP application writes data to areas other than the previously defined `storage` directory, you will need set and apply the `httpd_sys_rw_content_t` context to that location/file as well.
+    If your PHP application writes data to areas other than the previously defined `storage` directory, you will need to set and apply the `httpd_sys_rw_content_t` context to that location/file as well.
 For example, if you install Wordpress into the `/var/www/vhosts/app.example.org/current/public` directory, you would need to run:
     ```bash
     semanage fcontext -a -t httpd_sys_rw_content_t "/var/www/vhosts/app.example.org/current/public(/.*)?"
     restorecon -R -v /var/www/vhosts/app.example.org